google/WebFundamentals/src/content/en/fundamentals/getting-started/service-worker/service-worker-lifecycle.markdown

 terminated to save memory, or it will handle fetch and message events which occur when a network request or message is made from your page.

-Below is an overly simplified version of the service worker lifecycle on it's first installation.
+Below is an overly simplified version of the service worker lifecycle on its first installation.

 ![Service Worker lifecydle](images/sw-lifecycle.png)